Safe Places to Save: Financial Literacy Lesson Plan (Grades K–2)

 Picture cards: piggy bank, jar, wallet, bank building

-Show pictures of places money might be kept:
+Show pictures of different places money might be kept:

 Under a pillow